zpincus/IOTool/README.md

         dm 500
         lo 0 9
         end

-This loads a program to set pin 13 high (turning on the Arduino's onboard LED), delay 500 ms, set the pin low (turning the LED off), delay 500 ms, and then repeat that from the first step 9 more times.
-Sending the text `run` followed by a newline (return key) will cause the LED to blink 10 times.
+   This stores a program to set pin 13 high (turning on the Arduino's onboard LED), delay 500 ms, set the pin low (turning the LED off), delay 500 ms, and then repeat that from the first step 9 more times.

+3. Send the text `run` followed by a newline (return key), which will cause the LED to blink 10 times.

 Hardware Compatibility
 ----------------------